 Your primary USER (aka your champion) should help you identify who they will need to involve based on your installation path.

 A detractor sees your product as a threat to their current role and the ownership they have of that part of the USER’s workflow.
 A detractor can also be an individual who prefers a different solution than your product, whether it’s a direct competitor or something they built internally.

 Your USER should be able to identify for you who they think could be a detractor and work with you to come up with responses to their objection proactively to neutralize their impact on the installation process or a purchase.

 One red flag we get from founders when asking who they compete with is, “No one is doing what we’re doing.”
 The fact is that few startups are creating a complete paradigm shift.
 Most are building a significantly better form of an existing workflow, which guarantees competition.

 We think about competitors in two camps: direct and indirect.
 Direct competitors take a similar product approach to solving the same problem you’re targeting, for the same USERs.
 Indirect competitors are companies whose products can be used to address the problem you’re targeting and for the same USERs, but are not built specifically for that purpose.

 For example, one company we’ve recently partnered with in the event management space is Goldcast.
-They directly compete with companies like Hopin and On24, for the same budget, in a winner takes all fashion.
+They directly compete with companies like Hopin and On24, for the same budget, in a winner-takes-all fashion.
 Their indirect competitors are companies like Zoom.
-Zoom isn’t specifically built for the event management part of their USER’s workflow, but their customers are trying to use it for that purpose since they’re already allocating a budget towards it.
+Zoom isn’t specifically built for the event management part of their USER’s workflow, but their customers are trying to use it for that purpose since they’re already allocating a budget toward it.